sunilrpandey/rust/r00_env_setup/README.md

 Rust, originally designed by Graydon Hoare at Mozilla Research, is a multi-paradigm programming language which is fast, memory efficient with no runtime or garbage collector, can run on embedded systems and can easily integrate with other language.

 ## Let us install it first

-For now, my favorite platform WSL
+Please do refer [Installation page](https://www.rust-lang.org/tools/install) but for completion sake, let me install it on my favorite platform WSL(Window Subsystem for Linux)

 ` curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh `

-After installation to PATH, which has binaries such as rustc, cargo, and rustup.
+After installation, add it to PATH, which has binaries such as rustc, cargo, and rustup.

 ` export PATH="$HOME/.cargo/bin:$PATH"`